 This combines two exercises into one.

 Set your bench to approximately a 45-degree incline as you press the dumbbells directly up over your shoulders, then open wide for a fly (elbows slightly soft) and bring the dumbbells back together over your neck.
-Then bend your arms down again and start the entire movement over (see video).
+Then bend your arms down again and repeat the entire movement (see video).

 This exercise targets the upper pectorals.